AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/setup-and-configuration/permissions.md

 ---
 description: Permissions - Marketo Docs - Product Documentation
 title: Permissions
-hide: yes
-hidefromtoc: yes
 feature: Dynamic Chat
 ---
 # Permissions {#permissions}

-Manage user access to the various areas in Dynamic Chat.
+There are five default profiles with predefined permissions you can edit in Dynamic Chat.
+You can also create a custom profile with a custom set of permissions.
+Let's go over both.

-## Customize Permissions {#customize-permissions}
+## Edit Existing Permissions {#edit-existing-permissions}

 1. In the [Adobe Admin Console](https://adminconsole.adobe.com/){target="_blank"}, click **Dynamic Chat**.